-- Marinate the mutton with yogurt, ginger paste, garlic paste, black pepper powder, 2 tsp kashmiri red chili powder and a bit of salt.
+- Marinate the mutton with yogurt, ginger paste, garlic paste, 2 tsp kashmiri red chili powder and a bit of salt.
 Keep it for atleast 3- 4 hours.
 Overnight is preferable.

 - In the same pan, add rest of the mustard oiil.
 When it is super hot, reduce the flame of the oven and add bayleaf (crushed with your hand), whole cinnamon, whole green cardamoms, whole cloves, a tea spoon full of sugar and half a tea spoon of salt.

 - When the whole spices start to splutter, add the sliced onions.
 Fry on a medium heat till it is golden brown.
 While frying this, add a couple of heaped tea spoons of Kashmiri red chilli powder (or more) and one tea spoon of normal red chilli powder.
 You can make it with any kind of red chilli powder depending upon your tolerance of heat.
 Mine is too less, hence the Kashmiri red chilli powder.

 - Then add the marinated mutton.

-- Mix it all very well in the wok and keep stirring and cooking till the mutton has sort of browned.
+- Mix it all very well in the wok and keep stirring and cooking till the mutton has browned.

 - At this point, to reduce the amount of effort, just transfer the entire content to a pressure cooker.